FK Vardar: After independence

-Vardar celebrated Macedonia independence by winning three consecutive titles including going unbeaten in the inaugural season.
-During the 90's they remained at the top of Macedonian football reaching five Cup finals; winning four and have always been the team to beat.
+Vardar celebrated Macedonia's independence by winning three consecutive titles including going unbeaten in the inaugural season.
+During the 90's they remained at the top of Macedonian football reaching five Macedonian Cup finals and winning four.
 After a lean spell by their standards, they brought the league again in 2001–02 and the following season just missed out on qualifying for the 2003–04 UEFA Champions League group stage.
 A remarkable achievement, in the Second qualifying round they eliminated CSKA Moscow and came within a goal of getting past Sparta Prague.
-In 2011, Vardar was originally relegated from the Macedonian First Football League, but after a buying the license from Miravci it stayed.
+In 2011, Vardar was originally relegated from the Macedonian First Football League, but after buying the license from Miravci it stayed.
 The following season they brought the league again after nine years.
 To date they have 17 major honors to their name.
 In 2012, with the new transformation, FK Vardar became the first team in North Macedonia organized as a joint stock company incorporated under the Companies Act.
 FK Vardar went on to spend 24 seasons in the Macedonian First Football League from 1992 to 2017 and is ranked first on the all-time table.

 Memorable moments

 In their history, FK Vardar has had many memorable matches.
 The first big one came in 1961 against Dunfermline from Scotland, victory at home ground 2:0 glorious moments in Cup winners Cup.
 Among those, the one that stands out the most was defeating FK Partizan by a score of 5–0.
 In early history, the 2–1 victory over Varteks in the Yugoslav Cup final is remembered by the club as its first major trophy win.
 A game that had the highest attendance was a matchup against Trepča where FK Vardar won 2–1 and earned promotion to the Yugoslav First League.
 Other matches to remember came against the great four Red Star Belgrade, Partizan Belgrade, Dinamo Zagreb and Hajduk Split.
-Then 1985 home ground victory over Dinamo Bucurset from Romania 1:0 in UEFA Cup competition.
+Then 1985 home ground victory over Dinamo București from Romania 1:0 in UEFA Cup competition.
 At the beginning of the Macedonian First Football League the most memorable matches were all the wins against rival Pelister, including the first-ever Macedonian Football Cup final in 1993 where FK Vardar won 1–0 at the old City Stadium.
 The biggest international achievement of the club came in 2003 when FK Vardar came one goal short of qualifying for the UEFA Champions League group stage.
 They had great match against Barry Town from Wales and 3–0 victory at home ground, then another glorious 2–1 away win over Russian heavyweights CSKA Moscow.
 In 2004 UEFA Intertoto Cup they destroyed Ethnikos Achnas from Cyprus in both matches home and away with identical victories of 5–1, then 1–0 victory against Belgian side Gent at home ground.